tareqimbasher/NetPad/docs/wiki/Data-Connections.md

 * MariaDB

 :computer_mouse: To add a server, click the <kbd>Add Server</kbd> button in the <kbd>Connections</kbd> explorer pane.
-Enter the server's connection details, then click <kbd>Load Databases</kbd> to fetch the list of available databases.
-Select the databases you want to use and click <kbd>Save</kbd>.
+Enter the server's connection details; the databases on it are listed as soon as the host and authentication are complete.
+Select the databases you want to use and click <kbd>Save server</kbd>.

 Databases added through a server appear grouped under the server in the <kbd>Connections</kbd> explorer pane.
 You can right-click a server to: